Sugar Plantation Interactive Locomotive Learning Park

 The Grove Farm museum’s employees involved in this project have authentically restored and preserved three Kauai sugar plantation steam locomotives, and re-established two railroad lines in two locations at Puhi and Lihue on the island of Kauai.
 Their railroading expertise has established them as pre-eminent resources within the islands and the mainland.
 They have worked on locomotive restoration projects for the Alexander & Baldwin Sugar Museum on Maui, the Hawaiian Railway Society on Oahu and the Union Pacific Railroad in Cheyenne, Wyoming.

-Additionally, the carpenters scheduled for the building construction in this project have authentically repaired or restored more than sixty historic museum buildings at Waioli Mission House and Grove Farm museums, including the recovery of these structures from two devastating hurricanes, Iwa and Iniki.
+Additionally, the carpenters scheduled for the building construction in this project work to authentically repair or restore the more than sixty historic museum buildings at Waioli Mission House and Grove Farm museums,

 These historic sites have been restored and maintained for the past 100 years to the highest standards of authenticity and detail, and are recognized nationally as models of the finest quality.